Recidivism and Peer Influence with LLM Text Embeddings in Low Security Correctional Facilities: Related Literature and Our Contributions

-We contribute to the growing literature on text analysis to address various economic questions.
-The works of \cite{kalamara2022making,lippmann2022gender,jelveh2024political,brehm2025vaccines} use some of the earlier approaches to text analysis, such as sentiment analysis, word frequency counts, bag of words, topic modeling, and the dictionary methods.
-More recently, \cite{gennaro2022emotion,ash2022ideas} use the early models of word embedding, such as Word2Vec \citep{mikolov2013efficient}, as methods for text analysis.
+Text analysis is becoming increasingly important in economics for extracting meaningful insights from unstructured data.
+The works of \cite{kalamara2022making,lippmann2022gender,brehm2025vaccines,alsan2025something} use some of the earlier approaches to text analysis, such as sentiment analysis, word frequency counts, bag-of-words, topic modeling, and dictionary methods.
+Some recent works, such as \cite{gennaro2022emotion,ash2022ideas}, have improved on these earlier models and instead deployed word embedding methods such as Word2Vec \citep{mikolov2013efficient}, for text analysis.
+However, as outlined in the introduction, these pre-transformer word embedding methods do not account for context.
+In contrast, we deploy transformer-based foundation models to estimate text embeddings and then use them for zero-shot classification, leveraging the attention mechanism of \cite{vaswani2017attention}.
+In this regard, our approach is related to \cite{bajari2023hedonic}, which uses embeddings from transformer models to construct hedonic price indices from Amazon data.